 What kinds of experiences help to build a solid relationship?
 How much time and how many experiences must be shared in order to get closer to another?
-Can depth of a relationship be measured only by hours spent or rather by the intensity of the experiences that were shared?
+Can the depth of a relationship be measured only by hours spent or rather by the intensity of the experiences that were shared?
 At what point in a relationship can you safely say that someone is your good friend or trusted colleague?

-In business as in life there are no hard and fast rules that can determine when you’ve reached that magical point of a good friend or trusted colleague.
-However, there are a few time honoured things you can do:
+In business as in life, there are no hard and fast rules that can determine when you’ve reached that magical point of a good friend or trusted colleague.
+However, there are a few time-honoured things you can do:

 1. Be honest.